Tools based on artificial intelligence in education

 By using generative models on the internet, you send information to servers whose location you do not necessarily know.
 The EU has a very strict set of rules that regulate what companies can and cannot do with your information, but for web-based services there is no guarantee that they operate in the EU/EEA according to these regulations.

-Unless the company that delivers the model you use has committed to handling your data in a lawful way, you risk that the data is used to train other models or end up astray.
-It is therefore very important that you are aware of what data you send, like most other services on the internet.
+Unless the company that delivers the model you use has committed to handling your data lawfully, you risk that the data is used to train other models or goes astray.
+Like most other services on the Internet, it is therefore very important that you are aware of what data you send.

 Language models have a limited scope